 Hyperthyroidism may be caused by:

-- Graves disease—an autoimmune disorder that occurs when the immune system produces antibodies that attack cells of the thyroid gland
+- Graves disease—the immune system attacks cells of the thyroid gland

 - Pregnancy—postpartum thyroiditis (hyperthyroidism followed by hypothyroidism)